tinhnh2/Qmix/README.md

 •	start_matrix: The starting matrix for process (LG/Q.pfam/JTT/WAG).
 If you need start from other matrix, please save matrix into a file and put it into the scripts folder

-•	alignments: the path to folder of alignments.
+•	alignments: the full path to folder of alignments.

   For example: sh Qmix.sh 4x 0.95 18 LG /home/user/Qmix/hssp200